Oakland upsets Kentucky in the Round of 64

 “We believed like we belonged here as well,” Gohlke said.
 “We proved it.
 We’ve been a solid team all year.
 We’ve won close games all year, like coach said, and we just believe in each other as teammates.”

-Oakland will play the winner of NC State and Texas Tech on Saturday.
+Oakland will play NC State on Saturday.
 Safe to say, the Pittsburgh crowd will be Oakland fans, for the most part.

 Loading comments...